All photo taken by lotzacurls unless otherwise credited.

 Iceland’s most famous hike is well-known for a reason.
-Actually, it’s famous for many reasons: Massive glaciers, volcanic hot springs, stunning mountain vistas, bubbling pools of mud, fields of twisted black lava, pastel-colored mountains, plenty of names you can’t pronounce… It showcases more otherwordly landscapes than any hike I’ve ever undertaken.
+Actually, it’s famous for many reasons: Massive glaciers, volcanic hot springs, stunning mountain vistas, bubbling pools of mud, fields of twisted black lava, pastel-colored mountains, plenty of names you can’t pronounce… It showcases more otherworldly landscapes than any other hike I’ve undertaken.

-We booked a return trip to/from Þorsmörk (pronounced thors-mork, meaning «Thor’s Land») with www.trex.is.
-This included parking, pick-up and drop-off at the beautiful Seljalandsfoss (stunning waterfalls just a short distance from Reykjavik).
-The trip into Þorsmörk was fun and took a few hours; our huge monster bus had to fjord many rivers and negotiate some pretty rugged land.
+We booked a return trip to/from Þórsmörk (pronounced thors-mork, meaning «Thor’s Land») with www.trex.is.
+This included parking and pick-up/drop-off at the beautiful Seljalandsfoss (stunning waterfalls 2 hours from Reykjavik).
+The trip into Þórsmörk was fun and took a few hours; our monster bus had to negotiate many rivers and some pretty rugged land.

-Buses make the trip to Þorsmörk every May to October and a return trip costs roughly 10,000 Icelandic krona (85 $ US).
+Buses make the trip to Þórsmörk from May to October and a return trip costs roughly 10,000 Icelandic krona (85.00$ US).
 It is worth every penny.

-Our bus dropped us off at the huts in the heart of Þorsmörk; we spent the day exploring the surrounding hills.
-Nestled between two enormous glaciers, Þorsmörk is truly one of the most beautiful places I’ve been.
+The bus drops hikers off at the Skagfjörðsskáli Hut in the heart of Þórsmörk; spend the day exploring the surrounding hills.
+Nestled between two enormous glaciers, Þórsmörk is truly one of the most beautiful places I’ve ever been.

-The trail began right at Skagfjörðsskáli Hut; we started the hike early, not knowing what to expect on our first day.
-I had read that Day 1 was the least interesting one of the hike, but the scenery was nothing short of magnificent for me.
-We walked through beautiful landscapes; lots of green rolling hills, faraway glaciers and strange mountain formations.
+The trail begins at Skagfjörðsskáli Hut; we started the hike early, not knowing what to expect on our first day.
+I had read that Day 1 (of the South to North route) was the least interesting one of the hike, but the scenery was nothing short of magnificent for me: lots of green rolling hills, faraway glaciers and strange mountain formations.

-The land became more barren as we continued North, and the hiking was relatively chill for most of the day.
-However, we did have to walk through the first of many rivers.
+The green density of Þórsmörk gradually gave way to more barren landscapes as we headed North, and the hiking was relatively chill for most of the day.
+We had to remove our boots and socks for the first few of many river crossings, as there are few bridges along the hike.
 Yes, you read that correctly.

-Before walking into these rivers, remove your boots and socks and either wade barefoot or with water shoes (recommended).
-Don’t make the HUGE mistake of crossing with your boots on, as blisters will form within minutes afterwards.
+Do not make the HUGE mistake of crossing with your boots on, as blisters will form within minutes.
 Never underestimate the pain of blisters on long hikes like these!

-Most rivers along the hike will be rather shallow; most likely, the water won’t get past your calves or knees, but this will depend on the time of year (we were there at the end of July).
-Note that the water is glacier-fed and freezing - it’s very likely you won’t feel your toes by the time you’ve crossed the narrow river.
+Most rivers along the hike are rather shallow; depending on the season, the water shouldn’t get past your calves or knees (we were there end of July).
+The water is glacier-fed and freezing - it’s very likely you won’t feel your toes by the time you’ve crossed the narrow river.

 The biggest challenges of Day 1 were saved for the end.
-Hikers needed to cross a short but high bridge spanning a precipitous gorge and the Syðri-Emstruá river; I was nervous and struck with dizziness, as heights really aren’t my thing.
-Then, most of the day’s elevation gain came just after: 30 solid minutes of climbing straight up the mountainside, before clambering over a pass overlooking the hauntingly beautiful Emstrur campground and huts.
+Hikers must cross a short but high bridge spanning a precipitous gorge and the Syðri-Emstruá river; I was nervous and struck with dizziness as heights really aren’t my thing.
+Most of the day’s elevation gain came just after the bridge: 30 minutes of climbing straight up the mountainside, before clambering over a pass overlooking the hauntingly beautiful Emstrur campground and huts.

 Day 2: Emstrur to Alftavatn

-A good part of day 2 was on flat land, but it’s super adventurous.
-The landscape became more and more lunar and rocky.
-You’ll cross the Innri Emstruá river early into your hike, but thankfully there’s a bridge spanning it - this is one river you wouldn’t want to cross on foot.
+A good part of Day 2 was on flat land, but it was beautiful and adventurous.
+You’ll cross the Innri Emstruá river early in the day, but thankfully there’s a bridge spanning it - this is one river you wouldn’t want to cross on foot.

-Next up was the Bláfjallakvísl River.
-This was a stronger and deeper one, so we crossed it two-by-two or even in groups of three.
-The forceful current could easily tip you over and a wet, heavy backpack is a sure way to get weighed down underwater.
-So tie your boots to your bag, pick a partner with whom to link arms, and GO !
+We searched for the narrowest passage and forded it two-by-two (and I even saw groups of three) with linked arms.
+Why?
+The forceful current could easily sweep you off your feet and a wet, heavy backpack is a sure way to get weighed down underwater.
+So tie your boots to your bag, pick a partner with whom to hook arms, and go (slowly)!

-We arrived at Hvanngil Hut just as the weather was getting worse.
-It had been raining for a few hours and my waterproof poncho had long been reduced to shreds by the strong winds; it looked like I had thrown a Hawaiian grass skirt over my shoulders.
-We stayed at the hut to eat and warm up, then left again in the rain, eager to arrive at that night’s campground, Alftavatn.
+We arrived at Hvanngil Hut just as the weather was worsening.
+It had been raining for a few hours and my waterproof poncho had long been reduced to shreds by the strong winds; it looked like I had thrown a blue Hawaiian grass skirt over my shoulders.
+We warmed up inside the hut for a bit while snacking, then left again in the rain, eager to arrive at our second night’s campground at Álftavatn.

 Imagine waking up to this view as you unzip your tent:

-Standing on the plateau up top, your views change completely once again.
+Standing on the plateau, your views start to change once again.
 There is little vegetation here and sulphuric vapours leak out of random volcanic vents.

-As the ever-changing landscapes promise, the red sands slowly give way to barren, dark ravines; we were going up and down most of the time at this point.
+As the ever-changing landscape promises, red sand gives way to barren, dark ravines; we were going up and down most of the time at this point.
 Get ready to walk on some snow, even in July.

-The icy fog moved in to help with the moody atmosphere, but it wasn’t as thick as it reportedly can be.
+The icy fog and sulfuric steam moved in to help with the moody atmosphere.
 Hikers are strongly urged to keep to the trail here - this area is where hikers get disorientated the most.